poseidon/matchbox/Documentation/config.md

 ### gRPC API

-The gRPC API can be enabled with the `-rpc-address` flag and by providing a TLS server certificate and key with `-cert-file` and `-key-file`. gRPC clients (such as `bootcmd`) must verify the server's certificate with a CA bundle.
+The gRPC API can be enabled with the `-rpc-address` flag and by providing a TLS server certificate and key with `-cert-file` and `-key-file` and a CA certificate for authenticating clients with `-ca-file`. gRPC clients (such as `bootcmd`) must verify the server's certificate with a CA bundle passed via `-ca-file` and present a client certificate and key via `-cert-file` and `-key-file`.

 Run the ACI with rkt and TLS credentials from `examples/etc/bootcfg`.